Get the assurance you need with certified Korean translation.

-- Four levels of certification
+- The four levels of translation certification I provide

-- Standard Korean translation certification template
+- My standard translation certification template

 Four levels of certification

-1. No certification
+Level 1 – No certification

-2. Standard certification
+Level 2 – Standard certification

 My standard certified Korean translation is based on the template below.
 Upon delivery of my Korean translation to you, I will sign the template as president of my company, and scan and email the certification to you.

-3. Certification with hardcopy delivery
+Level 3 – Certification with hardcopy delivery

-4. Certification with notarization and hardcopy delivery
+Level 4 – Certification with notarization and hardcopy delivery

 Finally, I can provide notarized service from a Texas notary or through an online notary (such as Notarize.com or NotaryCam.com) of the certified Korean translation and send it to you in hardcopy format.
 I cannot provide notarized Korean translation from a Korean notary, but I can deliver notarized certifications internationally.
 You should check in advance whether one of my notarization options will serve your needs in your jurisdiction.
-The costs for notarized certification include the basic certification cost, the fee for the notary and my time to get the notarization done, and the cost of postage and the time to send it to you based on your instructions.

 Conditions for certified Korean translation

 I (Steven S. Bammel) am the sole owner of Korean Consulting & Translation Service, Inc. (a Texas corporation) and I also work as president of my company.
-Even though I am the only employee of Korean Consulting & Translation Service, Inc., all contracting for the services my company provides (including documents that I personally translate) must still be executed in the name of my company.
+Even though I am the only full-time employee of Korean Consulting & Translation Service, Inc., all contracting for the services my company provides (including documents that I personally translate) must still be executed in the name of my company.

 All certifications for work performed must be issued in the name of Korean Consulting & Translation Service, Inc. When certifying translations, I sign for my company in my capacity as president, but neither I nor anyone else I work with can or will certify anything for anyone in a personal capacity.
-(My company carries $1 million of E&O insurance to protect our clients.
-Proof available on request.)

 Korean Consulting & Translation Service, Inc. will only issue certifications for certified Korean translation to the client who contracted Korean Consulting & Translation Service, Inc. for work or in a generic “To whom it may concern” format.
 My company will not issue certifications directly to our client’s client or to anyone else with whom my company does not have a contractual relationship.

 My company will only certify the actual work we performed, including the files (and file names) that we directly handled and delivered to our client.
-We cannot certify any files (or file names) that our client says they received from us and then delivered to their client.
+We cannot certify different files (or file names) that our client says they received from us and then delivered to their client.